Korean National Revolutionary Party: Pre-war period (1935–1937)

 From 1933 onward the Chinese Nationalist government had repeatedly given in to Japanese demands, including the June 1935 He–Umezu Agreement to remove objectionable troops and officials.
 The KNRP decided to send trained agents into Korea, North China and Manchuria to create confusion through assassination of Japanese officials and destruction of installations.
 Fifteen agents were sent to Manchuria in March 1936, and later that year forty or fifty more agents were sent to Korea, North China and Manchuria.

 There were tensions between Kim Won-bong and Yi Chong-chon, head of the KNRP military department.

 Kim Won-bong had more influence in Nanjing, but Yi Chong-chon had more power in Manchuria.

-Yi Chong-chon was ideologically closer to the rightist Kim Koo than he was to Kim Won-bong.
+Yi Chong-chon was ideologically closer to the rightist Kim Ku than he was to Kim Won-bong.
 In August 1936 an unauthorized plot by Kim Won-bong to use bombs against the Kuomintang government and the Japanese was discovered.
 Yi Chong-chon's supporters used the incident to try to expel Kim Won-bong from the KNRP.

-In October–November 1935 Kim Koo's followers and others who had refused to join the united front or who had defected from it began to meet as the "Temporary Session of the Legislative Assembly of the Provisional Government", and formed a cabinet of ministers.

-The Provisional Government (KPG) attacked the KNRP and formed a new party, the Korean National Party, with Kim Koo at its head.
+In October–November 1935 Kim Ku's followers and others who had refused to join the united front or who had defected from it began to meet as the "Temporary Session of the Legislative Assembly of the Provisional Government", and formed a cabinet of ministers.
+The Provisional Government (KPG) attacked the KNRP and formed a new party, the Korean National Party, with Kim Ku at its head.
 The KPG favored a diplomatic approach as opposed to guerrilla action and was aligned with the United States, while the KNRP was aligned with the Soviet Union.
 The Provisional Government and Korean National Party had few followers and achieved little before 1937.
 In 1937 a leftist wing of the KNRP split off to form the Korean National Front headed by Choe Chang-ik and others.